-Our goal is to build an operation and maintenance system to allow users explore and retrieve a wide range of campus data, starting from campus scale and zooming into a room in a building.
-To allow this integration, we need to convert data from IFC to CityGML.
-CityGML is a 3D City model which represents geospatial information of our real world, and it can also describe the building components.
+Our goal in this thesis was to build an operation and maintenance system to allow users explore and retrieve a wide range of campus data, starting from campus scale and zooming into a room in a building.
+To allow this integration, we need to be able to simultaneously query IFC and CityGML.
+CityGML represents geospatial as well as the building components.
 On the other hand, IFC only has the detailed building information, excluding the outer surrounding environment.
-After taking consideration of the previous conversion approaches [12][14][15][16] and commercial software products [18][19][21], we want to build our integration system on top of the existing work.
-We select two most suitable frameworks as a start point of our conversion from IFC to CityGML, BIMServer [21] and Feature Manipulation Engine (FME) [23].
+After considering the previous conversion approaches [12][14][15][16] and commercial software products [18][19][21], we choseto build our integration system on top of the existing work.
+We selected two most suitable frameworks as a start point of our conversion from IFC to CityGML, BIMServer [21] and Feature Manipulation Engine (FME) [23].

 After comparing and analyzing the converted results from BIMServer and FME, we decided to extend the CityGML schema to accommodate the rich semantic building information that the existing conversion tools cannot cover.
 After running several experiments, we concluded that it is not currently possible to bring all the details for buildings such as the mechanical components and facility information into CityGML.
 We encountered a number of problems in our attempt: (1) the standard CityGML schema cannot currently support such kinds of information , and (2) file size increases dramatically when small amounts of additional information is added in.
 The file size is far beyond the maximum capability that the current conversion applications can handle.

-After we realize that the conversion from one model to another model, no matter what direct it is, is infeasible to implement, we switch our approach to incorporate them together into one central system.
+After we realized that the conversion from one model to another model, no matter what direct it is, is infeasible to implement, we switched our approach to incorporate them together into one central system.
 There are two common systems to combine different data sources into one central destination, data integration and data warehouse.
-After thoughtfully considering their difference and respective usages, we decide to implement a data integration system to corporate IFC and CityGML schemas regard to their overlapping information, which is able to retrieve information from both of them on a simple and uniformed interface.
+After thoughtfully considering their difference and respective usages, we decided to implement a data integration system to corporate IFC and CityGML schemas regard to their overlapping information, which is able to retrieve information from both of them on a simple and uniformed interface.
 We will explain its architecture and detailed implementation procedure in the late sections.

-In the remainder of this paper, section 2 explains the terminologies and concepts used in our project, such as the IFC, CityGML, the schema in different standard formats, for instance Extensible Markup Language (XML) and relational model.
+In the remainder of this thesis, section 2 explains the terminologies and concepts used in our project, such as the IFC, CityGML, the schema in different standard formats, for instance Extensible Markup Language (XML) and relational model.
 We first introduce several applications we explore in our project for the management and visualization of 3D city model and the transformation between different models in section 3.
 Section 4 introduces the previous and ongoing research work and commercial products of conversion frameworks and tools.
 In section 5, we introduce data integration and data warehouse respectively, make a comparison of their strengths and weaknesses in terms of storage size and construction time and explain the best circumstances they apply individually.
 Section 6 and section 7 demonstrate the process we extract the IFC schema and CityGML schema in relational format from their standard schema specifications respectively.
 Next, we explain the process of establish our data integration system by steps and the challenges remaining in our project in section 8.
 After that, we present our experiment result in section 9, explore other ongoing research topics in the geographic information field in section 10 and make a conclusion in the last section.

 Background